 You’ve been an admin for 20+ years, and you’ve supported your senior-level boss remotely for the past three years, doing everything from scheduling, to undoing messy situations, to making complex travel plans, to helping him get started with social media—all very much things that a VA might help her client with.
 And those aren’t your only skills, are they?
 I imagine that in the past 20+ years you’ve amassed a wide range of skills that you can parlay into remote admin skills.
 After all, sitting down the hall from your boss isn’t that different from sitting half way across the country from a client.
 Whatever you’ve learned to do without being face-to-face are absolutely the goods you think you’re lacking.
 That’s really good news.

 And based on what you shared with me, one thing you are lacking is the business know-how to run your own business.
-And that’s something that you can learn, for instance, through the Virtual Mentoring Program.
+And that’s something that it’s important to learn so that you can get your foundation set appropriately.

 So, “Fake it till you make it,” in your context would be meant to remind you to act “as if” you are already doing the thing you want to be doing, to the degree that you can.
 And Elyse, to a great extent you aren’t faking.
 You’ve been doing the work of a VA, only without being in business for yourself.
 And as soon as you get that piece nailed, you’ll wake up to realize that you actually aren’t faking any of it any more, but you’re actually doing it, with great skill, finesse, and grace.
 And your clients will delightedly thank you.